grafana/loki/README.md

   * The next in the array to be received, it is removed from the array and the (current time - log timestamp) is recorded in the `response_latency` histogram, this is the expected behavior for well behaving logs
   * Not the next in the array received, is is removed from the array, the response time is recorded in the `response_latency` histogram, and the `out_of_order_entries` counter is incremented
-  * Not in the array at all, the `unexpected_entries` counter is incremented
+  * Not in the array at all, it is checked against a separate list of received logs to either increment the `duplicate_entries` counter or the `unexpected_entries` counter.

-In the background, loki-canary also runs a timer which iterates through all the entries in the internal array, if any are older than the duration specified by the `-wait` flag (default 60s), they are removed from the array and the `missing_entries` counter is incremented
+In the background, loki-canary also runs a timer which iterates through all the entries in the internal array, if any are older than the duration specified by the `-wait` flag (default 60s), they are removed from the array and the `websocket_missing_entries` counter is incremented.
+Then an additional query is made directly to loki for these missing entries to determine if they were actually missing or just didn't make it down the websocket.
+If they are not found in the followup query the `missing_entries` counter is incremented.

 ## building and running